aws-amplify/amplify-backend/README.md

 ## Adding a package

+Most package types that you might want to add to this repo should have templates in the `templates` directory.
+These templates can be copied to a new package directory using `npm run new:*` where \* is the type of package you are creating (see `package.json` for available scripts)

 This repo uses a monorepo structure using npm workspaces.
 To add a new package to the monorepo, you'll need to

 1. Create a new folder under `packages`